Mushroom Powder vs Liquid: Which One is better?

 Interpretation

-At 15% bio-availability, our powder price sits slightly above the equivalence curve.
+At 15% accessibility, our powder price sits slightly above the equivalence curve.

 This means: